rakeshvar/chamanti_ocr_theano/README.md

 ```sh
 python3 indic_scribe.py <(echo 'క్రైః') > kraih.txt
 ```
 The output should contain the text rendered in various fonts!
-You can get the various fonts from (this repo)[https://github.com/TeluguOCR/Fonts].
+* You can get the various fonts from [this repo](https://github.com/TeluguOCR/Fonts).
 Just copy all the fonts to your `~/.fonts` directory.
+* But before running ensure you have the following

 # Pre-requisites
 You need `libffi`, `cffi` and `cairocffi`.
 These are constantly changing and are works in